 The options were issued on 3 March 2016 to Ed Comins, Managing Director of the Group.
 The fair value of each option on the grant date was estimated as being £0.0022.
 The share options vested on 3 March 2019 after Ed Comins had remained in the employment of the Group for 3 years from when the options were granted.
 The options are able to be exercised from 3 March 2019 and expire on 2 March 2026.
 The weighted average exercise price of all options is £0.01.

-The charge for share options recorded in profit and loss for the year was US\$Nil (2019: US\$37,989), with the corresponding amount reflected in the share option reserve in the Statement of Financial Position and Statement of Changes in Equity.
+The charge for share options recorded in profit and loss for the year was US\$Nil (2020: US\$Nil).
 Since the grant date, the total charge in relation to the share options was US\$42,126.

 18 Capital commitments